LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Related Work

-Similar to the 2D shape processing, the transformation from the spatial domain to the frequency domain in 3D shapes give advantages for certain types of problems; such as data compression \cite{compression2009}, point cloud registration \cite{huang2021robust,huang2020ridf}, 3D models enhancement (robust to noise and outliers) \cite{poulenard2019effective, zhang2020hypergraph, cohen2018spherical}, Generative Adversarial Network (GAN) improvement \cite{ramasinghe2020spectral}, 3D shape reconstruction \cite{shen20193d}, and 3D-shape descriptors \cite{vranic20013d}.
-There are different ways to transform from the spatial domain to the frequency domain.

-A common way is using the Fourier transform \cite{huang2021robust,huang2020ridf,compression2009, zhang2020hypergraph,vranic20013d,shen20193d}.
-For example, Robert et al. \cite{compression2009} divide the 3D shape into N slices to convert it to the 2D space.
-They then apply the Fourier transform to each slice.
-Spherical harmonics \cite{cohen2018spherical} are the extension of the Fourier series from the circle (one angular component) to the sphere (two angular components).
+There are two ways to transform from the spatial domain to the frequency domain; namely, the Fourier Transform (FT) \cite{dinesh2020point} and the Spherical Harmonic Transform (SHT) \cite{cohen2018spherical}.
+In fact, the SHT is the extension of the Fourier series from the circle (one angular component) to the sphere (two angular components).
 They are a set of orthogonal basis functions defined on the surface of a sphere.
-Each function defined on the surface of a sphere can be written as a weighte sum of these spherical harmonics.
-It is, therefore, necessary to represent the 3D point cloud as a function defined on the surface of a sphere.
+Each function defined on the surface of a sphere can be formulated as a weighted sum of these spherical harmonics.
+It is, therefore, necessary to represent the 3D point cloud on the surface of a sphere.
 In this regard, Ramsing \emph{et al.} \cite{ramasinghe2020spectral} place the 3D mesh on the unit sphere.
-Then, to sample the points, rays cast outward from the shape's center.
+Then, rays are cast outward from the shape's center in order to sample the points.
 They consider the sum of the first and second mesh hit locations as the sample points.